-Editor’s Note: the definition of other encoding formats is for future study.

 The EF shall contain at least one byte for services.
 Further bytes may be included, but if the EF includes an optional byte, then it is mandatory for the EF to also contain all bytes before that byte.
 Other services are possible in the future and will be coded on further bytes in the EF.